 An auditory learner may benefit by using the speech recognition tool available on many PCs.

-Look over these traits to see if they sound familiar to you.
 You may be an auditory learner if you are someone who:

 - Likes to read to self out loud.